Community objects banned books at Beaufort County Board of Education meeting

-BEAUFORT COUNTY, Ga.
+BEAUFORT COUNTY, S.C.
 (WSAV) — The controversy over potentially lewd books on Beaufort County Schools library shelves has drawn the attention of more people in the community.

 “How can we work on developing critical thinking skills in our students if we focus on removing material from them fostering that.
 When did it become the public school’s job to teach students what to think rather than how to think it,” a speaker asked.